-Also Known As: hemp, pot, Mary Jane, reefer, grass, hashish, honey oil, fimble, gallow grass, weed
+Also Known As: weed, pot, bud, skunk, stank, sticky, a joint, a blunt, a spliff, endo, sensimilla, ganja, Mary Jane, reefer, grass, hashish, honey oil, fimble, gallow grass, hemp.

-The active ingredient in Marijuana, tetrahydrocannabinols (THC), affects the nerve cells in the part of the brain where memories are formed.
-When a user smokes marijuana, THC goes from the lungs, to the blood, and then to the brain.
-After THC reaches the brain, it causes the "high" which can happen in a few minutes but last for several hours.
+The active ingredient in marijuana, tetrahydrocannabinol (THC), affects the nerve cells in the part of the brain where memories are formed.
+When a user smokes marijuana, THC goes from the lungs to the blood, and then to the brain.
+Marijuana can also be eaten in baked goods and candy.
+After THC reaches the brain, it causes the "high" which may begin within in a few minutes and may last for several hours.

-Smoking marijuana can be damaging to the lungs because marijuana users may inhale the smoke deeply and hold it in their lungs as long as possible.
-Marijuana smoke contains some of the same toxic particles as tobacco-sometimes in higher concentrations.
-Users will often have reddened eyes.
+Smoking marijuana can be damaging to the lungs because some marijuana users inhale the smoke deeply and hold it in their lungs as long as possible.
+Marijuana smoke contains some of the same toxic particles as tobacco, possibly in higher concentrations.
+Users’ eyes often will be red.

-Long-term marijuana users may develop a psychological dependence on it and eventually require more to get the same high.
+Long-term marijuana users may develop a psychological dependence and eventually require more marijuana to get the same high.
 Another long-term effect can be a loss of motivation and inability to complete projects.